Lily, Rosemary and the Jack of Hearts - guitar chords and comments

 he was standin' in the doorway lookin' like the Jack of Hearts

 ...so, I suffer from the Dylan Virus.
 This has pestered me ever since my youth, and is seemingly incurable, though therapy may bring symptoms down to an acceptable level - playing and listening to him only frequently.
-The therapeutical methods are rather simple: listen to *anything* else, building up resistance, realizing that the guy is an old man now, who has only been trying to recover his own masterpieces for decades.
+The therapeutical methods are rather simple: listen to ANYTHING else, building up resistance, realizing that the guy is an old man now, who has only been trying to rebuild his own masterpieces for decades.

 A major